hairizuanbinnoorazman/blog/content/posts/20231018_systemDesignInterview.md

 - Deep dive to specific "interesting" pieces of the components
 - Wrap up

+- Usual points:
+  - Request for estimated users for the application to determine scale of the application
+    - To help find out ratio of reader to writers.
+  - Any "feed" need to ask about "freshness" of data.
+How frequently does it need to be updated?
+(But does this matter here?)
+  - Technical requirements:
+    - Availability of system
+    - Ok for data to be eventually consistent or is consistent data a requirement here?
+    - Latency of content to be distributed
+    - Fault tolerance (able to withstand failures)
+  - Use Queue for potentially slow process or processes that may suddenly spike in requirements

 ## Design an "Instagram" app

 - Business requirements